 The awesome team at SORTED invited me to their studio a few weeks ago to film one of my signature gif-ideos (a.k.a. super long gifs, a.k.a. kinda/not really-stop-motions, a.k.a. videos that some people are really confused by/ hate/love).
-So of course I said heck yeah and rocked up to the studio like ima make you some cookies.
+So of course I said hell yes and rocked up to the studio to get filming!

 I revisited my nutella and salted caramel cookie recipe – this time making the cookies with caramel-filled chocolates (I COULDN’T FIND ROLOS ANYWHERE so I settled for Cadbury’s caramel dairy milk which was still A+++) instead of making salted caramel sauce.
 So they’re actually EASIER and more delicious than before.

 So now you’ve seen me make them – you do it tooooo.
 Grab the recipe below and, for some top bants and delish recipes, be sure to check out SORTED’s other videos on their YouTube channel and website.